filmboy3/react-robot-boiler/README.md

-### A Simple for React-Redux app for optimization tests
+### A Simple for React-Redux app for optimization testing